enkidevs/curriculum/lua/lua-core/tables-in-lua-iv/assigning-functions-to-existing-tables-in-lua-i.md

 Next to creating tables with functions as values we can also **define new functions** and **add them to an existing table in a single line of code**.

+This can be done through dot notation.
 Take a look at this example:
 ```lua
 -- create a table to store some operations
 local operations = {}